HawDevelopment/Ro-Express/docs/Getting_Started.md

     res:status(200):send(Player.Name or "")
 end)

--- This middleware will be called for all underlying methods app:use("/", function(req, res)
+-- This middleware will first be called and then the function for the method app:use("/Method 1", function(req, res)

-    req.Body["Hello"] = "World!"
+    res:send("Hello World!")

-    -- this locks the current response or "skips" it as its called. res:send("Hello World!")
+    -- this locks the current response or "skips" it as its called. res:done() end)
-    res:done()
-end)